gha3mi/foropenai/README.md

 sudo apt install -y libcurl4-openssl-dev
 ```

+**OpenAI API key:**

+Create a file named `.foropenai` and insert your OpenAI API key.
+You can find your Secret API key in your OpenAI [User settings](https://platform.openai.com/account/api-keys).

+Make sure to keep the file name exactly as mentioned, starting with a dot (.).

 ### fpm dependency

 If you want to use ForOpenAI as a dependency in your own fpm project,